mc2-project/mc2/README.md

 # federated-xgboost
 Federated learning allows multiple parties to collaboratively learn a shared model while keeping each party's data at its respective site.
-It allows for collaborative learning with lower latencies while ensuring data privacy.
+It allows for collaborative learning with lower latencies without a central data storage, thereby improving the privacy of individual parties' data.

+In the federated setting, a central party has a basic model that is initially broadcast to all parties.
+Each party locally trains the model with its own data, then sends a summary of the updates to the model back to the central party.
+In the decision tree case, parties would be sending the best local feature splits back to the central party.
+The central party then aggregates all updates, updates its own model with the aggregated update, and broadcasts the newly updated model to all parties.
+This process is then repeated over and over.

 ![federated diagram](./images/federated-xgboost-diagram.png)